The world's largest website

 You can be sure each day that millions of welders around the

-globe are playing around with a wire feed control like this, and they will end up
+globe are playing around with a wire feed control like the one shown, and after playing around they will end up

-IN THE EIGHTIES ED DEVELOPED A UNIQUE MIG / FCAW
+IN THE EIGHTIES, I DEVELOPED A UNIQUE MIG / FLUX CORED

-PROCESS CONTROL TRAINING METHOD CALLED THE "WELD CLOCK
+PROCESS CONTROL - BEST PRACICE TRAINING METHOD CALLED THE "WELD CLOCK

 Ed developed the MIG Clock